-A long journey through Calakmul can take you about 4 hours.
+A long and entertaining tour of Calakmul can take you about 4 hours.
 Think a minimum of two to three hours in the enclosure, between going up to the structures and walking among nature, time flies by.
 You are in one of the great Mayan cities, enjoy your day.

 Although the site is huge, it is well marked, so do not be afraid to get lost.
 Calakmul and surroundings perfectly can occupy you the whole day.

 If you enter the Reserve early it is easier to see animals on the way.
-The return path that crosses the 60 kilometers of the Biosphere gives you the opportunity to see animals and travel some of their interpretive trails.
+The return path that crosses the 60 kilometers of the Biosphere gives you the opportunity to see animals and go through one of its interpretive trails.

-You can combine it with Balamkú if you arrive on time and do not get caught in the magic of Calakmul 😉
+You can combine it with Balamkú if you arrive on time and don't get caught up in the magic of Calakmul.

 The volcano of the bats is the perfect combination at sunset

 Each of the Mayan cities that have been investigated, have contributed more or less information to the great puzzle of the Mayan civilization that is still being elaborated.
 In Calakmul 120 stelae were found, which have left a lot of information about this city and historical events.

 What do the stelae?
-The Mayas elaborated the steles to commemorate important dates and events, there they wrote down with their writing and images what happened, such as deaths of important warriors, victories over other cities, rises to power.
+The Mayans made the stelae to commemorate important dates and events of power.
+There they wrote down with their writing and images what had happened, such as deaths of important warriors, victories over other cities, rises to power.
 Their stories told on the stones, the voices of power.
 Thanks to the stelae, the name and fragmentary trajectory of 18 kings of Calakmul have come to be known, such as "Coiled Serpent" (Uneh Chan, 579-611), "Yuknom the Great" (636-686) and "Jaguar Claw" (Yich'ak K'aak ', 686-698).